apache/sling-org-apache-sling-app-cms/docs/building.md

 # Building Sling CMS

-To nuild an instance with of the Sling CMS, you'll need Apache Maven 3.0+ and Git.
+To build an instance with of the Sling CMS, you'll need Apache Maven 3.0+ and Git.

 First clone the code: